krambox/loxone2mqtt/README.md

 * **host** - miniserver address (hostname:port)
 * **username** - credentials for miniserver
 * **password**
-* **readonly** - if it's set to true then no commands will be send to miniserver - it's for testing and development
 * **encrypted** - use AES-256-CBC encrypted web sockets
 * **mqtt_prefix** - topic prefix for Loxone™ messages